-If you're looking for a physician who takes the time to listen and answer your health questions, and you are ready to become the best version of yourself, you're in the right place.
+If you're looking for a doctor who takes the time to listen and answer your health questions, and you are ready to become the best version of yourself, you're in the right place.
 I'd love to work with you and help you live life more health-fully!

 Alternating Symptoms in the Homœpathic Treatment of Bipolar Disorder.
 Platinum metallicum: A Case Report, Miriam Wheeler, ND, Jamie Oskin, ND, Jeffrey Langland, PhD.
 Originally appeared in the American Journal of Homeopathic Medicine, Winter 2015, and is available here with permission.